2 country artists to headline 2020 Clayton County Fair

 NATIONAL, Iowa — A pair of notable country music artists will headline the 2020 Clayton County Fair.

 Mark Willis will take the stage on Thursday, Aug.
 6, with Lee Greenwood following on Friday, Aug.
-7, the fair announced online today.
+7, the fair announced online on Tuesday.

 Willis notched a No. 1 hit on the Billboard Country Airplay chart in 1999 with “Wish You Were Here” and reached the top spot again in 2003 with “19 Somethin’.”
 Three other songs have peaked at No. 2 on that chart, including “Don’t Laugh at Me” “and “I Do (Cherish You),” and three other Top 10 hits.